dasaptaerwin/nutrient2018/README.md

 Cikapundung river (`@dasaptaerwin` via [Rockheadsciences website](http://rockheadsciences.com/irawan-riverbank-hydrochemistry/))

 # general
 This repository hosts files related to the following project **Nutrient dynamics at the interface between surface water and groundwater with aquatic vegetation in Cikapundung river**.
 This project is funded by Kemenristekdikti 2018.
 The posts in this document were upload as log notebook to the Simlitabmas Server.
+By using this way of sharing our project, we hope to set an example of sharing science as open as we can to get more impact.
+By `impact` we meant more than just a number.

 # how to use this repository
 Go to: